Purchase an annuity

 Open Market Option

 If you decide an annuity is right for you, it’s important to shop around.
-This allows you to turn your pension pot into an annuity rather than accept the rate offered by your pension provider, and is called an ‘Open Market Option’.
+This allows you to turn your pension pot into an annuity rather than accept the rate offered by your pension provider – this is called an ‘Open Market Option’.

 Introduced as part of the 1975 Finance Act, the Open Market Option allows someone coming up to retirement to select the best annuity or retirement option from the whole of the market rather than taking the default option from their current pension provider.